 35. Chiu Quon Bakery – For something a little less sweet and different from the usual cookies or cupcakes, head to Chinatown and check out Chiu Quon Bakery.
 You’ll find all the traditional Chinese pastries and desserts here, like egg tart, wife cakes, and different types of buns.
 Keep in mind that Chiu Quon Bakery and many places in Chinatown are cash-only, so make sure you have some cash on you when you go.

 Looking for more fun things to do in Chicago?
-Check out these posts to read more:
+Then you might want to check out these posts:

 - 35 Free Things to do in Chicago